OBJECTIVE OF ROYAL CASINO: Capture the cards from the layout.

 - If you own a building you cannot trail.
 You must either create builds, add to builds, or capture cards.
 If you are unable to exercise any of these options, you must capture your build.

-- You cannot trail if the card you wish to trail is of equal value to a loose card on the table.
+- You cannot trail if the card you wish to trail is of the same value to a loose card on the table.
 That card must capture a loose card or several loose cards of equal value to create or add to a build.
 However, it is not required that players must capture sets of cards or builds.

 - You may increase the value of single builds owned by other players by adding a single card to it.
 As with adding to and creating any build, you must hold in hand a card equal to the new capture value.
 For example, if a build consists of a 6 and a 4, and you have a 2 and a Queen in hand, you can add the 2 to that build for a total capture value of 12.